JonDotsoy/artur/src/event-source/README.md

 1. **Always validate Accept header**: The module automatically returns 406 for non-SSE requests
 2. **Handle stream cleanup**: Use the `cancel` method in ReadableStream for proper resource cleanup
 3. **Implement resumption**: Use `lastEventID` for reliable event delivery
-4. **Use structured data**: Leverage the `DataEventSource` type for consistent event formatting
+4. **Use structured data**: Leverage the `Event` type for consistent event formatting
 5. **Error handling**: Implement proper error handling in your start function
 6. **Connection management**: Consider implementing heartbeat mechanisms for long-lived connections

 ### Dependencies

 - `../http/constants/custom-options-symbol`: For router integration
-- `./event-source/data-event-source`: For event data encoding and types
+- `./event-encoder/event-encoder`: For event data encoding and types

 This module provides a robust foundation for implementing real-time features using Server-Sent Events in web applications.